kakamo-129/DoubanRatingApp/README.md

 # DoubanRatingApp
-It is a team homework in Fundamental Programming!
+It is a team homework in Fundamental Programming!And it is just a demo.